sdabney5/hudlink/paper.md

 ---
-title: 'HCVGAPS: A Framework for Estimating County-Level Housing Choice Voucher Gaps'
+title: 'hudlink: A python package for linking ACS data to HUD PSH data for analysis and audits'
 authors:
   - name: Shane Dabney
     affiliation: 1